Burly, yet brilliant. Violent, yet sensitive to the needs of women. Loyal to friends, yet indifferent to relationships.

 She paused, again.
 Then she laughed.

 I also like Reacher’s almost Holmesian ability to infer events from almost invisible clues as he, for example, reconstructs the murder of Janice May Chapman.
-Reacher, who narrates the story in the first person, has plenty of good one-liners too, eg:
+Reacher has plenty of good one-liners too, eg:

 I didn’t like him much.
 A snap judgement, maybe, but generally those are as good as any other kind.